Get help now: 1-855-753-2094

 ● Best practices working group (consists of local and regional Cree entities)

-The Cree Nation Government is building the shelters, and the Cree Board of Health and Social Services of James Bay will operate and staff the shelters and deliver services to the clients.
-Culturally safe healing services are being developed with input from CWEIA.
+The Cree Nation Government built the shelters, and the Cree Board of Health and Social Services of James Bay operates and staffs the shelters and delivers services to the clients.

 Vision and Mission